wymp/ts-sql/README.md

 default values (either hard-coded or function-based) for each resource type, allowing you to call `save` for a new resource without having to provide fields for which reasonable defaults can be found.

+## Pitfalls

+In order to remain useful in the real world, this library must strike a compromise between being generic and also providing strict typing.
+This means that there are instances in which mistakes can slip through the cracks and produce unexpected issues at runtime.
+These are not issues that we view as resolvable, since doing so would make the library either too unwieldy or flat out incapable of performing.
+Following is a running list of those issues:

+* When overriding the `getSqlForFilterField` method, it is possible to return an array of values when you in fact want to return an array in an array.
+(TODO: further explain this error)

 ## To-Do